This post was most recently updated on January 12th, 2021

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-I have built our own egg incubator for a fraction of what you can buy them for.
+I have built our own for a fraction of what you can buy them for.
 DIY incubators are notorious for being a great idea, with low success rates, but if you have a source of free fertile eggs it could be worth a try!

-Chicken eggs must be held at 37.5C (99.5F) and humidity should be 50-65% during incubation and 70-75% at hatching time.
+must be held at 37.5C (99.5F) and should be 50-65% during and 70-75% at time.

 For full incubation instructions read here